roots/docs/trellis/multisite.md

 publish_to_discourse:
   - "0"
 ---
 Trellis assumes your WordPress configuration already has multisite set up.
-If not, ensure the following values are placed somewhere in `wp-config.php` (or `config/application.php` if you're using [Bedrock](https://roots.io/bedrock/)) *before running the `wordpress-sites` role*:
+If not, ensure the following values are placed somewhere in Bedrock's `config/application.php` before running the `wordpress-sites` role:

 ```php
 /* Multisite */